Components

 share_tensor (bool) – Boolean indicating whether the copied node should store its own copy of the tensor (

-) or share it with the original node (True
+False) or share it with the original node (True) storing a reference to it.- Return type:

 Examples